colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 +++
-title = "Making Four-In-A-Row - Part 9: Play Again"
-date = 2023-07-09T13:12:00Z
+title = "Making Four-In-A-Row Using JavaScript - Part 9: Play Again" date = 2023-07-09T13:12:00Z
 description = 'The Finale.
 Add a "Play Again" button in your Four-In-A-Row game!'
 +++